koala-framework/kwf-trl/README.md

 ## Parse: ##

-This script parses a complete directory (.js, .php, .tpl) for trl() or trlKwf() function calls and generates a .po-file.
+This script parses a complete directory/package/web (.js, .php, .tpl) for trl() or trlKwf() function calls and generates a .po-file.
+If used for package or web define kwf-path to exclude trls covered by kwf

 ### Usage: ###
-php bin/trl parseCode PATH-FOR-GENERATED-PO-FILE MASK(trl/trlKwf) DIRECTORY-TO-PARSE
+php bin/trl parseCode PATH-FOR-GENERATED-PO-FILE MASK(trl/trlKwf) DIRECTORY-TO-PARSE PATH-TO-KWF